-In summary, Mr. Chairman, the threat of terrorism has been an international issue for some time and continues to be, as illustrated by events such as the bombing in Saudi Arabia of U.S. barracks.
-But other incidents, such as the bombings of the World Trade Center in New York and the federal building in Oklahoma City-have made terrorism a domestic as well as an international issue.
+In summary, Mr. Chairman, the threat of terrorism has been an international issue for some time and continues to be, as illustrated by events such as the bombing of U.S. barracks in Saudi Arabia.
+But other incidents-such as the bombings of the World Trade Center in New York and the federal building in Oklahoma City-have made terrorism a domestic as well as an international issue.
 Public concern about aviation safety, in particular, has already been heightened as a result of the ValuJet crash, and the recent TWA flight 800 crash-regardless of the cause-has increased that concern.
 If further incidents occur, public fear and anxiety will escalate, and the economic well-being of the aviation industry will suffer because of reductions in travel and the shipment of goods.

-Given the persistence of long-standing vulnerabilities and the increased threat to civil aviation, we believe corrective actions need to be undertaken immediately.
+Given the persistence of long-standing vulnerabilities and the increased threat to civil aviation, we believe that corrective actions need to be undertaken immediately.
 These actions need a unified effort from the highest levels of the government to address this national issue.
 With three separate initiatives under way, the Vice President could be the focal point to build a consensus on the actions that need to be taken to address a number of these long-standing vulnerabilities.
 The Gore Commission's September 9, 1996, report to the President provides opportunities for agreement on steps to improve security that could be taken in the short term.
+In our opinion, once steps are agreed on, it will be important for the Congress to work with agencies to establish consistent goals and performance measures and for the Congress to oversee their implementation.

-(341502) Page 14 GAO/T-RCED/NSIAD-96-251
+(341509) Page 13 GAO/T-RCED/NSIAD-96-262